 Term Life and its Uses

 First, let’s begin by discussing what Term Life is and its preferred uses.
-A “Level Term” life insurance policy is designed to cover you for a guaranteed and specified period of time, anywhere from 10 through 35 years.
+A “Level Term” life insurance policy is designed to cover you for a guaranteed and specified period of time, anywhere from 10 through 40 years.
 Term Life is pure protection and will therefore give you the most coverage for your dollar.
-A Term life policy is ideally used for income replacement should an individual die before retiring, but it also can be used for paying off a mortgage, or for providing coverage until your children graduate college.
+A Term life policy is ideally used for income replacement should an individual die before retiring, but it also can be used for paying off a mortgage (should you die while still having a mortgage), or for providing coverage until your children graduate college.

 Term Life has a few good uses for business planning as well.
 A Term policy can be used to fund coverage as part of a “Buy-Sell Agreement” among business owners, it can also be used to cover a “Key-Person” employee in the event she dies before retiring from the company.
 Yet another situation would be if a small business owner took out a large business loan to improve or expand the facility.
 A Term policy could cover the debt obligations should he die before paying back the loan.